NxRLab/nxr_baxter/readme.md

 - `meta_mode_controller.py` contains the `MetaMode_Controller` class that handles the service calls to request a mode change as well as the topic to publish about mode changes.
 The idea is one node sends a service call to request the mode to change, if its possible, then the class publishes to a latched topic the new mode and all nodes listening have a callback to handle changes in mode.
 This allows all nodes to have a synchronized mode without requiring polling the parameter server.

+- `restart_usb.sh` is the script that unbinds and rebinds the usb device to effectively unplug and replug the Asus

+- `skeleton_filter.py` is the filter that Jarvis wrote with Jon to filter out noise from the Asus.
+This comes from a white paper that Microsoft published.